-The Gert Sibande District Municipality continuous to pride itself with progress made on issues of Local government communication.
-The unit has ensured proper dissemination of information and ensure that the people of the district are informed of plans and projects provided by the district council.
-The unit is responsible for all district marketing, branding, research, media liaison and stakeholder relation.
+The Gert Sibande District Municipality continues to pride itself with progress made on issues of Local government communication.
+The unit has ensured proper dissemination assimilation of information ensuring that the people of the district are informed of plans and projects provided by the district council.
+The established communication directorate is responsible for all district marketing, branding, research, media liaison and stakeholder relations.
 This was confirmed by yet another SALGA award recognising district as best performing municipality on issues of local government communication in the province by SALGA.

-Our strategies informed by the continuous sitting of the District Communication Forum sticks with utilisation of following mediums/mechanisms for communication
+Our strategies informed by the continuous sitting of the District Communication Forum coupled with the proper utilisation of available mediums/mechanisms for communication.
 In an endeavour to sustain the above achievements there is general consensus among all the municipalities, in the District, that the following mediums/mechanisms should be actively pursued in order to achieve good governance and effective public participation: